puffyCid/artemis-api/artemis-docs/docs/Intro/Scripting/scripts.md

 A list of all exported artemis functions can be found at https://github.com/puffyCid/artemis-api.
-All artifacts supported by artemis are callable from TypeScrpt.
+All artifacts supported by artemis are callable from TypeScript.
 The structured output produced by each artifact is listed in the respective artifact section.
 For example, the structured Registry output returned by `getRegistry` is found in the [Registry artifact](../../Artifacts/Windows%20Artfacts/registry.md)